 may include any of the following:

-- Use buddy tape, an elastic bandage, or a splint as directed.
-These help keep your toe in its correct position as it heals.
-Buddy tape is when your fractured toe and the toe next to it are taped together.
+- Buddy tape, elastic bandage, or a splint may be used to support your toe in its correct position.
+Buddy tape means your broken toe and the toe next to it are taped together.

-- Use support devices including a cane, crutches, walking boot, or hard soled shoe as directed.
-These help protect your broken toe and limit movement so it can heal.
+- A support device such as a cane, crutches, walking boot, or hard-soled shoe may be needed.
+These help protect your toe and limit movement so it can heal.

 - Rest your toe so that it can heal.
 Return to normal activities as directed.

 - Apply ice on your toe for 15 to 20 minutes every hour or as directed.
 Use an ice pack, or put crushed ice in a plastic bag.
-Cover it with a towel.
+Cover it with a towel before you put it on your toe.
 Ice helps prevent tissue damage and decreases swelling and pain.

 - Elevate your toe above the level of your heart as often as you can.
 This will help decrease swelling and pain.
 Prop your toe on pillows or blankets to keep it elevated comfortably.